 minds.
 Sometimes they simply forget to get back to you, or misplaced

-My best travel writing advice: Follow-up after a couple weeks in a polite way.
-Chances are, you’ll be doing them a favor by sending a quick email to jog their memory.
+My best travel writing advice: Follow-up politely after a couple of weeks.
+You’ll be doing them a favor by sending a quick email to jog their memory.

-Some writers get so absorbed in the details of the writers guidelines, that they stop moving.
+Some writers get so absorbed in the writers guidelines details, they stop doing anything.

 Don’t get hung up on every detail in the writers guidelines.
 If you let yourself get bogged down in the details, you won’t take the next step - writing the query letter.
 This is a form of procrastination and it gets you nowhere.

 My best travel writing advice: Briefly skim through the writer’s guidelines to get the basics, and then fire out your query letters.
-Don’t analyze the details.
+Don’t over-analyze the details.
 You don’t have time.

 After an editor buys your story idea, you can go back and read more about that specific publication before submitting your story.